 Tinna is one of the curators and founders of Peripheriberry (Icel.
 Jaðarber), a collective of experimental musicians, which has held and created many events from 2011 at Reykjavik Art Museum.

-Tinna´s solo CD Granit Games was released in 2007 by Bad Taste Records (Smekkleysa).
+Tinna´s solo CD Granit Games was released in 2007 by Bad Taste (Smekkleysa).
 The CD contains Icelandic piano music from the Icelandic folksong to the laptop, most works were commissioned by Tinna and have been performed by her widely.